 Niina Marni (Are you good?).

-Rosemary and Uncle Rod can advise on a range of Aboriginal matters and provide culturally appropriate support to all students and staff of the university.
+Uncle Rod can advise on a range of Aboriginal matters and provide culturally appropriate support to all students and staff of the university.

 Uncle Rod O'Brien